-For one step basecoat, mix and apply paint and All Purpose Sealer beginning with approximate proportions of 2 parts color to 1 part All Purpose Sealer.
+For one step basecoat, mix and apply paint and All Purpose Sealer beginning with approximate proportions of 2 parts colour to 1 part All Purpose Sealer.
 The amount of All Purpose Sealer may be increased up to equal parts.
 Sand when dry and apply a second coat of paint with or without the addition of sealer, depending on your technique.
-Do not use All Purpose Sealer in topcoat of base color when using regular Crackle Medium to crackle background color.
+Do not use All Purpose Sealer in topcoat of base colour when using regular Crackle Medium to crackle background colour.

 All Purpose Sealer does not inhibit rust.
 Metal or tin should be clean, rust free and well sanded.
 Matte finished water based metal primers may be applied prior to All Purpose Sealer to prevent rust and promote better adhesion.
 A slick metal surface needs to be scuffed with fine grit sandpaper or scouring cleanser before applying sealer.
 Apply two coats of undiluted All Purpose Sealer.